yugabyte/platform-go-client/docs/AlertsApi.md

 > AlertConfigurationPagedResponse PageAlertConfigurations(ctx, cUUID).PageAlertConfigurationsRequest(pageAlertConfigurationsRequest).Request(request).Execute()

+WARNING: This is a preview API that could change.
 List all alert configurations (paginated)

 ### Example